 Firstly, you’ll need a camera (obviously) but one with manual controls so you can change your shutter speed.
 All DSLR and Mirrorless cameras should have this function, and even some camera phones these days.

-Unless you’ve got a friend to help you out then having a timer on your camera to start the shot is really helpful – we’ll explain why in this light painting photography tutorial shortly.
+Unless you’ve got a friend to help you out then having a timer on your camera to start the shot is really helpful – we’ll explain why shortly.

 Secondly, a tripod is required.
 It doesn’t have to be top of the range, just something that’s sturdy enough not to shake from a slight breeze.

 And finally, a light.
 This could be as basic as using the torch on your phone or you could invest in a battery-powered LED panel if you’re shooting outdoors.
 Having a portable light source will give you more creative freedom.